janelia-flyem/dvid/README.md

 implemented by Go language packages within the *datatype* directory.
 When dealing with novel data, we typically use the generic *keyvalue* data type and store JSON-encoded or binary data until we understand the desired access patterns and API.
-When we outgrow the *keyvalue* type's GET, PULL, and DELETE operations, we create a custom data type package with a specialized HTTP API.
+When we outgrow the *keyvalue* type's GET, POST, and DELETE operations, we create a custom data type package with a specialized HTTP API.

-DVID is written in Go and supports different storage backends, a REST HTTP API, command-line access (likely minimized in near future), and a FUSE frontend to at least one of its data types.
-It has been tested on both MacOS X and Linux (Fedora 16, CentOS 6, Ubuntu) but not on Windows.
+DVID is primarily written in Go and supports different storage backends, a REST HTTP API, command-line access (likely minimized in near future), and a FUSE frontend to at least one of its data types.
+Some components are written in C, e.g., storage engines like Leveldb and fast codecs like lz4.
+DVID has been tested on both MacOS X and Linux (Fedora 16, CentOS 6, Ubuntu) but not on Windows.

 Command-line and HTTP API documentation is currently distributed over data types and can be